Gog and Magog: Alexander Romances

 Gog and Magog also appear in Thomas de Kent's Roman de toute chevalerie (c.
 1180), where they are portrayed as cave-dwellers who consume human flesh.
 A condensed account occurs in a derivative work, the Middle English King Alisaunder (vv.
 5938–6287).
 In the 13th-century French Roman d'Alexandre en prose, Alexander has an encounter with cannibals who have taken over the role of Gog and Magog.
 This is a case of imperfect transmission, since the prose Alexanders source, the Latin work by Archpriest Leo of Naples known as Historia de Preliis, does mention "Gogh et Macgogh", at least in some manuscripts.

 The Gog and Magog are not only human flesh-eaters, but illustrated as men "a notably beaked nose" in examples such as the "Sawley map", an important example of mappa mundi.
 Gog and Magog caricaturised as figures with hooked noses on a miniature depicting their attack of the Holy City, found in a manuscript of the Apocalypse in Anglo-Norman.

-Identification with civilisations
+Identifications

-Early Christian writers (e.g. Eusebius) frequently identified Gog and Magog with the Romans and their emperor.
-After the Empire became Christian, Ambrose (d.
-397) identified Gog with the Goths, Jerome (d.
-420) with the Scythians, and Jordanes (died c.
-555) said that Goths, Scythians and Amazons were all the same; he also cited Alexander's gates in the Caucasus.
-The Byzantine writer Procopius said it was the Huns Alexander had locked out, and a Western monk named Fredegar seems to have Gog and Magog in mind in his description of savage hordes from beyond Alexander's gates who had assisted the Byzantine emperor Heraclius (610–641) against the Muslim Saracens.
+Barbarian and nomadic identifications

-Nomadic identification
+Throughout classical and late antiquity, Christian and Jewish writers identified Gog and Magog with a wide diversity of groups: